-Getting a good WiFi signal while traveling in a RV or trailer can be challenging at times.
+Getting a good WiFi signal while traveling in an RV or trailer can be challenging at times.

-Many sites will have a WiFi access point to get online but most antennas and wireless setups are built for a home which don’t work well in a RV.
+Most camping sites will have a WiFi access point to get online but most antennas and wireless setups are built for a home which doesn’t work well in an RV.

 There are many options to getting a better signal, even DIY projects can be done with many YouTube videos showing these methods.

 What it all comes down to is having a good long-range antenna that can pick up a signal from a distance and rebroadcast it within your camper or RV.